How you can decide whether to move to France, where to live and successfully buy a bargain French property.

 You can also enquire at the office of a Notaire (a French solicitor) to ask whether they have any properties on their books for sale, and again you will avoid agent’s fees.
 The thorn in many people’s sides with these methods of purchasing is that you will need a very decent level of the French language to be able to engage with these individuals.
 They will likely not speak English, and it is unwise to engage in something as serious as the purchase of a property without a firm grasp of the negotiating language.

-This is where choosing a house which is marketed with an agent is advantageous, and perhaps worth the extra cost.
+This is where choosing a house that is marketed with an agent is advantageous, and perhaps worth the extra cost.
 If the property is with an agent, you’ll be able to view with them, they’ll already have the information on the house and – being commission-based – they are incentivised to help you with the purchase.
 However do not forget, the agent works for the vendor, you merely pay their fee, so do keep your wits about you when communicating.

 Our own agent was a wonderful French young man who spoke little English (why would he?!) and we did much of the purchase in my beginner French, and the help of Google Translate.
 This is not for the faint-hearted.
 Being the hugely willful and determined person that I am we made this work, but it was very hard, and I will admit that spending a full 8 hours typing out my property Diagnostic (a sort of survey) into a translation service because it could not be copied and pasted, nor scanned in as a pdf was a low point in the buying process.
 I believe we were able to buy our home at a lower price than it might have been with a bilingual agent because the market it appealed to was smaller.